 T: 01904 682700

-Created from over one million living, growing maize plants, York Maze is not just the largest maze in the UK it’s an award winning fun filled, day out in the country.
+Created from over one million living, growing maize plants, York Maze is the largest maze in the UK.

-With over 20 different rides, attractions and shows to enjoy York Maze offers an amazing fun-filled full family day out.
-York Maze is open from July – September (2018 dates tbc).
+With over 20 different rides, attractions and shows, we offer an amazing fun-filled full family day out.

 T: 01904 607341